TheCaizer/COMP6771_Assignment1/README.md

 <b>Q. Should be lexicon file path be `./test/word_ladder/english.txt` or `./english.txt`?</b>

 Providing paths to files can be a bit tricky in programs.
-Generally speaking when you provide a relative path to a program the path is relative to the directlyctory that your script/executable was invoked from (basically the directory of your shell), and NOT of the directory of the source code that is actaully opening the file.
+Generally speaking when you provide a relative path to a program the path is relative to the directlyctory that your script/executable was invoked from (basically the directory of your shell), and NOT of the directory of the source code that is actually opening the file.

 The default repository sets the lexicon file path to `./test/word_ladder/english.txt`.
 This will work when you invoke an executable directly such as `./build/test/word_ladder/word_ladder_test` after building it.